 Colorful Branding and Sound Absorption at ATM Vestibule

-By covering 27 percent of the ceiling surface area in custom stem-mounted Akustika 25 Suspended, the reverberation time was reduced by 70 percent.
-These custom Akustika 25 Suspended panels feature 60 percent recycled content acoustic PET material with 3mm Design Felt flushed mounted to one side.
+By covering twenty-seven percent of the ceiling surface area in custom stem-mounted Akustika 25 Suspended, the reverberation time was reduced by seventy percent.
+These custom Akustika 25 Suspended panels feature sixty percent recycled content acoustic PET material with felt flushed mounted to one side.
 In addition to sound absorption, these panels offer a branding opportunity by being cut to a simplified version of the Bank of America logo in red and blue felt.
-These modular panels are custom stem-mounted to avoid HVAC vents and security cameras.
+These modular panels are custom stem-mounted in order to avoid HVAC vents and security cameras.
 In addition, sprinkler heads are lowered and penetrated through a handful of Akustika panels and painted to match the red felt.